Two of my favorite drawing tools

 Of course, a pencil is my other favorite drawing tool.
 Did you know the history of the pencil goes all the way back to Roman times?
 I read they were called styluses and used lead cores.
 Who knew!

 My all-time favorite pencil hardness is 8B.
 I can get amazing darks with this pencil, plus sketch very soft values.
-I found the 2B will not do the job as well as my super hero 8B.
-If I can get my hands on a 9B I will grab those quickly too.
-The only thing to note is the softer the lead, the more easily it will break.
-I think it is worth the trial and error though.
-When you frequent your favorite art store and you do see an 8B or 9B I suggest stocking up because they are usual out of these.
-I have a started to order boxes online so I am not without.
+I have found that a 2B will not do the job as well as my "superhero" 8B.
+If I can get my hands on a 9B, I will grab those quickly too.
+The only thing to note is that the softer the lead, the more easily it will break.
+I think it is worth the trial and error, though.

 Previous